10 Effective Treatments For A Stiff Neck

 How do you massage a stiff neck?

-If the pain stems from the neck muscles or joints but is not glandular or disease-related, apply firm, stroking effleurage movements down the back of the neck and over the shoulder area.
-Also, give deep frictions with the pads of the fingers along the band of muscle at each side of the neck vertebrae.
+If the pain originates from the neck muscles or joints but is not due to glandular issues or disease, apply firm, stroking effleurage movements down the back of the neck and over the shoulder area.
+Also, give deep friction with the pads of the fingers along the band of muscle at each side of the neck vertebrae.
 But avoid the front of the neck and throat regions.

 Bottom Line!

 In conclusion, neck Pain arising from a Stiff Neck can range from mild aching to stabbing-sharp pain on movement.
-Subsequently, it can be extremely painful and distressing.
+Subsequently, it can be harrowing and distressing.

-Although almost all cases show improvement in 4-5 weeks – Stiff Neck can be very stubborn.
-However, it is a common condition and can significantly improve using Sports Massage and all other treatments mentioned above!
+Although almost all cases show improvement in 4-5 weeks, a stiff neck can be very stubborn.
+However, it is a common condition and can be significantly improved using Sports Massage and all other treatments mentioned above!